 Back to The Flood survivors.
 Humans would have seen the IO on its approach, likely for a considerable time.
 It would have dominated the sky as it neared Earth.
 Its incredibly long tail would have been illuminated by the sun – this would be the origin of dragon and snake images associated with the event and its effects.
 Most would have felt the earthquakes induced by the IO’s impact.
 Immediately afterward, its ice would begin to melt, and the newly introduced, cold waters would then course their way through abyssal regions (tan, above).

 Humans would have been terrified by the first sign of the water, and survival would become their only concern.
-Now, consider the vast, pre-Flood abyssal landscapes that humans occupied (tan, in map above) and how far inhabitants would have been from survivable regions….
+Now, consider the vast, pre-Flood abyssal landscapes that humans occupied and how far inhabitants would have been from survivable regions….
 An unimaginable number of humans would drown; survivors would number in the thousands.
 Some would make it by boat; others, likely outcasts, would have been living in pre-flood upland regions (yellow, above); many would have lived in the pre-flood Mediterranean.

 Med denizens had a survival advantage, time, because it took weeks after the IO impact until The Flood’s waters attained such a height so as to afford passage into the basin through what is now the Strait of Gibraltar.
 During that period, Med inhabitants would have recognized the IO-induced changes to their weather, which would have included uncharacteristic cold as well as persistent rains.
 When The Flood waters appeared, Med survivors either boarded whatever crafts might have been available, or they had to flee upward.
 Those who inhabited pre-Flood regions near what are now the countries bordering the Med had relatively short distances to cover in order to attain safety.